LauraRgz/Recetario-mongoDB/README.md

 ## :fork_and_knife: Introduction

-Recetario.mongoDB is a Node-JS app developed to manage recipes.
+Recetario-mongoDB is a Node-JS app developed to manage recipes.
 It is possible to create authors, ingredients and recipes, as well as edit and delete them.

 ## :gear: Setup